christian-schlichtherle/fun-io/README.md

 Fun I/O provides functional, high level abstractions for composing ordinary input and output streams into sockets, stores, transformations, codecs et al.
-The resulting compositions are (re)usable, versatile and dont leak resources.
+The resulting compositions are (re)usable, composable and never leak resources.
 Fun I/O supports Java 8 and Scala 2.10, 2.11 and 2.12 and comes with the Apache License, version 2.0.

 ## Examples